 This is no different to any other asset investment decision: developing land, buying equipment or monetizing data, the basic rules still apply.
 Although the methodologies will be different the core logic of Return on Investment analysis remains.

-While data monetization holds enormous promise, it is important that management teams and Boards recognize the opportunity, but that they also don’t forget the fundamental basics when it comes to assessing the business case.
+While data monetization holds enormous promise, it is important that management teams and Boards recognise the opportunity, but that they also don’t forget the fundamental basics when it comes to assessing the business case.